JMariadlcs/security-and-audits/README.md

 -   RED: high important
 -   Green:

+# HOW TO USE MANUAL ANALYSIS

+-   Create Fuzz tests with random data sent to contract functions
+-   Install Docker
+-   Use toolbox

 # Hardhat Security

 This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.
 This part of the course is to help users understand basic security and some fundamentals of auditing.